Saltar al contenido principal

 Claw clip styles for shorter hair

 The half-up, half-down look works well for this length of hair, and the fold over works well, too.
 And there's even a super-simplified version of the French twist.
-Just pull your hair back and wrap it around an index finger.
+Just pull the hair back and wrap it around an index finger.
 Apply the clip and let the ends of hair fall down around it.

 Shorter hair will have success with smaller-sized claw clips, while those with medium-length hair will love both smaller- and medium-sized clips.
 (Consulte el Kitsch Eco-Friendly Oversized Matte Claw Clip Set option below.)
 For long hair, thicker strands and curls, an oversized clip will flawlessly hold hair in place.
 Note that even voluminous hair types can have tremendous fun styling with smaller- and medium-sized clips.